2i2c-org/2i2c-org.github.io/content/blog/2024/frx/index.md

 - **Submissions must retain user and team identity**, which means that we must keep track of users and their submissions over time, since data challenges are designed to encourage iterative improvement and optimization.
 - **Evaluations must use potentially complex resources and data** since many data challenges operate by publicly sharing a small dataset, and then running it against a much more complex dataset.
-- **Evaluations must be totally secure**, so that submissions can't do nefarious things like mine cryptocurrency or gain access to the challenge's private data.
+- **Evaluations must be totally secure**, so that submissions can't do nefarious things like mine cryptocurrency or extract the challenge's private data in unintended ways.
 - **Evaluations must be automated**, so that running the challenge does not require extensive human intervention and can scale to many users.
 - **Evaluation must be flexible**, so that the infrastructure can accept a variety of types of submissions (e.g. code, data, model weights, etc), run them with arbitrary environments designed by the organizers, and run them with the right hardware to get the job done.